Emelieh21/pattern-scaler/README.md

 ![image](./app/assets/pattern-scaler-input-fastapi-docs.jpeg)

-If you click **Execute**.
+Click **Execute**.
 If the call is successful you can click "Download file" to download the file:

 ![image](./app/assets/pattern-scaler-result-fastapi-docs.jpeg)